-There is no legal requirement to use the TM and SM symbols and their use carries no legal significance.
-However, proper use is helpful by putting the public on notice that the owner of the mark is claiming trademark, or branding, rights in that particular mark.
-This helps to prevent others from unwittingly adopting the same or similar mark for the same or similar products or services, resulting in confusion in the marketplace.
+There is no legal requirement to use the TM or SM symbols, and their use carries no legal significance.
+These symbols simply put the public on notice that the user of the mark believes they have a protectable interest in it.
+These symbols don’t prove ownership or create any legal rights, though.
+Using the TM and SM symbols help prevent others from adopting the same or similar mark for the same or similar product or service, resulting in confusion in the marketplace.

 The Encircled R

-Unlike the TM or SM symbols, use of the registration symbol is regulated by federal law, see 15 U.S.C. § 1111.
+Unlike the TM or SM symbols, use of the registration symbol is regulated by federal law.
 Hence, it’s important to know the rules and avoid improper use.
 Deliberate misuse that is intended to mislead others into believing a mark is registered constitutes fraud and is actionable as a civil offense.
-Innocent misuse arising from a misunderstanding of the rules is not considered fraud, but should be rectified as quickly as possible once the improper use has been identified.
+Innocent misuse arising from a misunderstanding of the rules is not considered fraud, but should be rectified as quickly as possible.

 3. How to Use Trademark Symbols

-If you own a federal registration for a mark registered in standard character format that is without reference or claim to any particular font, stylization, size, or color, and without an accompanying design element, you may use the registration symbol with the mark in any presentation.
-Note, however, that this this does not create legal rights in or extend protection to the font, stylization, size, color, and/or design component and would not immunize you against an infringement claim regarding these non-character elements.
+If you own a federal registration for a mark registered in standard character format—for example, without reference or claim to any particular font, stylization, size, color, or graphic—you may use the registration symbol in any presentation.

 4. Why Use Trademark Symbols

-But, if the owner fails to use the registration symbol with the mark, he/she is precluded from recovering lost profits or money damages in an infringement suit unless the defendant had actual (not “constructive”) notice of the registration.
+Failure to use the proper trademark symbol can be detrimental to a mark owner in an enforcement proceeding.
+If the owner fails to use the registration symbol with their mark, he or she is precluded from recovering lost profits or money damages in an infringement suit unless the defendant had actual, factual notice of the registration—not just “constructive” notice.
 This small detail may have an immeasurably large impact in an enforcement proceeding and should not be overlooked!